Randgold hopes giant Kibali mine will transform northeast Congo

 Some fear such a plan threatens the goose that lays the golden egg.

-Bristow said the current mining code was already onerous enough, but he didn’t expect it to jeopardize Kibali.
+Bristow said the current mining code was already onerous enough, but he didn’t expect it to jeopardise Kibali.

-“We would be protected under the 10-year stabilization clause that we have as part of the original mining code,” he said.
+“We would be protected under the 10-year stabilisation clause that we have as part of the original mining code,” he said.
+(Editing by Daniel Flynn and Will Waterman)